 Or maybe you are someone who has done most of their learning outside of a school, from books and tapes and seminars and just by experience.
 Could be you’ve studied yoga or meditation and mind/body integration and aura reading and all kinds of other interesting ideas that are somewhat off the beaten track from a regular education.

 But unless you’re working in a new age shop or a yoga studio or as an intuitive counselor or a life coach of some kind, how do you know if what you learned before is of value to you now.
+How do you rally tell the difference between (the facts kind of knowing) - knowledge and wisdom (knowing things that are really valuable)

 This is a good question –